luckydonald/pytg/README.md

 ### 3. Eat a cookie.
 Thats actually optional.
 You're Done with the installation!
+[Yay.](http://flutteryay.com/)

 ### 4. Look at the examples
 See some example scripts to start with.
 They are in the [examples folder](https://bitbucket.org/luckydonald/pytg2/src)
+* dump.py* is usefull to see, how the messages look like.
-* pingbot.py* is usefull to see how to interact with pytg, send messages etc.
+* ping.py* is usefull to see how to interact with pytg, send messages etc.
-* dump.py is* usefull to see, how the messages look like.
+* dialog_list.py* shows you how to interact with the CLI and function returning stuff.

 ### 5. Contribute
 You can help